Systems Biology in Ecology & Agriculture

 To this end, we apply and develop computational models for predicting and understanding the networks of interactions formed within microbial communities by analyzing meta/genomics data.
 Using our tools we can delineate trophic dependencies, exchanges, competitive and cooperative interactions within natural microbial communities and use simulations for predicting potential routes for the optimization of predefined functions.

-Deciphering microbial functions in amendment-based solutions for soil-borne disease suppression
+Deciphering microbial functions in soil communities towards the development of sustainable solutions for suppression of soil-borne disease

 Wrote on us: